GiveWP Review – Is It The Best WordPress Donation Plugin?

-In this article, I’ll take an in-depth look at the core version of GiveWP, and demonstrate how you can use it to create a donation form, accept payments and manage donors and donations.
+In this article, I’ll take an in-depth look at the core version of GiveWP, its different pricing options and features, and demonstrate how you can use it to create a donation form, accept payments and manage donors and donations.
 I’ll also show you some fantastic plugin add-ons that will take your donation project to the next level.

 The Customisable Donation Solution

 The core version of GiveWP can be downloaded free of charge from WordPress.org or from within the WordPress admin area.

 This version allows you to create professional donation forms and accept payments via Stripe and PayPal Standard.
 It also lets you manage donors and gives you detailed reports about recent donations.